dlanger/simple-slideshow/readme.txt

 == Installation ==

 1. Unzip `simple_slideshow.zip` into its own folder within the `wp-content/plugins/` folder of your Wordpress installation.
-If you install Simple Slideshow through the administration menu of your blog, this step is done automatically for you.
+If you install
+Simple Slideshow through the administration menu of your blog, this step is done automatically for you.

-2. Under the *Installed Plugins* menu (under *Plugins*), click *Activate* in the Simple Slideshow section.
+2. Under the *Installed Plugins* menu (under *Plugins*), click *Activate* in the Simple Slideshow section - this enables the plugin, and tells Wordpress that the shortcode you'll use to place a slideshow means something.

+3. That's it!
+Check out the *Instructions* tab on the Simple Slideshow menu (which you'll find in the *Settings* section of Wordpress' admin menu) for easy, three-step instructions on how to insert a slideshow in a post.

 == Frequently Asked Questions ==